 - What laptop & model would you suggest for that budget?

 - What do you personally use?
 I’m curious to see the numbers between PC vs Macs.
 If you use a PC, what brand?

 - How many of you have made the move to a Netbook?

-I have four reasons why I won’t get a Mac – even though I’m a fan of Steve Jobs: Read the rest of this entry »
+I have four reasons why I won’t get a Mac – even though I’m a fan of Steve Jobs: Continue reading “pc vs mac: what laptop should i get?”

 I hope that while this entry topic might not be as alluring as your top search engine topics like Britney Spears and Barack Obama, you’ll take a few minutes to read up the progress of our global poverty organization.
 This has been one of the most humbling seasons of our life.
 When we went public with our vision to give our year’s salary to start this poverty initiative, we had absolutely no idea about what was in store with the financial crisis and meltdown.
 Our convictions have been tested but each time we think about how “bad” we have it, we’re reminded of the grave situation for the poorest of the poor – those affected by “extreme global poverty.”

 - FACEBOOK.
 On Friday, December 5, our Facebook Group – which can be accessed at http://fightglobalpoverty.com – surpassed 200,000 members.
 It’s pretty amazing considering we started the group on May 15, 2008.
 While there are no guarantees if folks will ultimately support our organization, it confirms our aspiration for our initiative in helping change the world:

 Human Relationships + Technology + [Vision] = Movement Continue reading “an update on our global poverty initiative”